Commissioned by Dr. Doyle McCoy

 In 1986, Nettie Wallace was commissioned to create a quilt depicting the Oklahoma state wildflower Gaillardia pulchella, known as the Indian Blanket.
 Senator Billie Floyd from Ada, Representative Enoch Kelly Haney from Seminole, and wildflower expert Dr. Doyle McCoy commissioned the large quilt.
 The Indian Blanket was adopted as Oklahoma’s state wildflower according to House Bill 1649 during the 1986 Legislative session.

 Nettie R. Wallace has dedicated herself to the betterment of youth within the state of Oklahoma and Kansas.
 In 1988, after completing her Bachelor of Science from Kansas State University, Wallace received her counseling certificate from East Central University in Ada.
-She has worked as an occupational coordinator for the handicapped students of Hissom Memorial Center in Sand Springs as well as taught home economics at various schools throughout the states of Oklahoma and Kansas.
-White has served as an invaluable cohesive member of her community by conducting workshops such as Parental Involvement in Education and Guiding Young Children.
+She has worked as an occupational coordinator for students who are disabled at Hissom Memorial Center in Sand Springs as well as taught home economics at various schools throughout the states of Oklahoma and Kansas.
+Wallace has served as an invaluable cohesive member of her community by conducting workshops such as Parental Involvement in Education and Guiding Young Children.
 She was voted Konawa Teacher of the Year resulting in the honor of being an Oklahoma State Teacher of the Year Nominee.